gatewayd-io/docs/pages/02-using-gatewayd/01-configuration/01-global-configuration/07-api.md

 # API

+**⚠️ Warning**
+Currently the API is in beta and [subject to change](https://github.com/gatewayd-io/gatewayd/issues/181).

-GatewayD exposes a gRPC API with an HTTP gateway for managing the `gatewayd` process and its plugins.
+GatewayD exposes a gRPC API with an HTTP gateway for querying and managing the `gatewayd` process and its plugins.
 The API is currently used by plugins to query the `gatewayd` process for runtime configuration.

-**🗒️ Note**
-Currently the API is in beta and [subject to change](https://github.com/gatewayd-io/gatewayd/issues/181).

 ## Configuration parameters